 The Fund has also reached an agreement with plaintiffs in the Karasik action with the aim of resolving pending claims in the Canadian consumer class action cases.
 The Ontario Superior Court of Justice has approved the settlement.
 The settlement is also subject to a condition that the Larocque action be permanently stayed as a class action or dismissed.
 Defendants filed a motion before the King's Bench for Saskatchewan to permanently stay the Larocque action.
 On May 25, 2022, the King's Bench for Saskatchewan granted the motion to permanently stay the Larocque action.
-Plaintiff in the Larocque action has appealed and a hearing on the appeal occurred on November 29, 2022.
-The appeal remains pending.
+The plaintiff in the Larocque action appealed that decision.
+On May 25, 2023, the Court of Appeal for Saskatchewan issued a decision dismissing the plaintiff's appeal regarding the grant of the permanent stay.
+On June 23, 2023, the Plaintiff in the Larocque action filed an Application for Leave to Appeal in the Supreme Court of Canada asking the court to grant the plaintiff permission to appeal the appellate decision upholding the permanent stay.
+That application remains pending.